antonisdim/haystac/docs/index.rst

                           True)
     -TF , --adaperremoval-flags
                           Additional flags to provide to Adapterremoval <str>
-    -c , --cores          Number of cores for RIP to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
+    -c , --cores          Number of cores for HAYSTACK to use -M , --mem            Max memory resources allowed to be used ofr indexing the input for the filtering alignment (default: max available memory 8192.0)
     -u, --unlock          Unlock the working directory after smk is abruptly killed <bool> (default: False)
-    -d, --debug           Debug the RIP workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '') --dry-run
+    -d, --debug           Debug the HAYSTACK workflow <bool> (default: False) -smk , --snakemake    Snakemake flags (default: '') --dry-run

-rip analyse
+haystack analyse
 -----------

     -h, --help            show this help message and exit